ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   - The 'client_cred_verify' parameter is not present in the Join Request, and the value of the 'client_cred' parameter in the Join Request is neither set to the empty CBOR byte string (0x40) nor an eligible authentication credential (e.g., it is not of the format accepted in the group).

-If the Group Manager wants to prevent the acceptance and use of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MUST reply with a 4.00 (Bad Request) error response in case all the following conditions hold:
+If the Group Manager wants to prevent the acceptance and use of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MUST reply with a 4.00 (Bad Request) error response in the case that all the following conditions hold:

 * The OSCORE group uses the pairwise mode of Group OSCORE.